-Start with a couple of firelighters right where you're going to cook your pizzas.
+Start with a couple of natural firelighters right on the stone where you're going to cook your pizzas.

-Use pizza sticks to create a base for the fire, and build a lattice from 6-8 sticks, depending on the size of your oven.
+Use pizza splits around the natural firelighters to create a base for the fire, and build a lattice from 6-8 splits.

 Time to light this baby up!
 Make sure your firelighters sit under the criss-crossed parts of the tower.
-Once you have a fire burning, add a few more pizza sticks every 3-4 minutes.
+Once you have a fire burning, add a few more pizza splits every 3-4 minutes.

-After 10-12 minutes, depending on the size of your oven, it should be up to temperature or getting pretty close.
+After 10-12 minutes, it should be up to temperature or getting pretty close.
 Keep the fire stoked for the next 3-4 minutes and keep the heat right where it is on the pizza stone.

-After about 13 or 14 minutes, push the fire to the back or side of your oven using your ember rake, and add two of the larger logs from your pizza pack using your pizza peel.
+After about 13 or 14 minutes, push the fire to the back or side of your oven using your ember rake, and add two of the larger logs from your Steel Pizza Oven Fuel Kit using your pizza peel.
 We add our heat deflector in at this point too.

 As soon as the two bigger logs have caught fire, you're ready to cook and your Igneus pizza oven will sustain cooking temperature for up to 20 minutes.

 If you're just cooking a couple of pizzas in your Igneus you won't need to add any more logs.

 If you're cooking for an extended period of time, just keep adding larger logs to the fire to maintain temperature and keep that amazing rolling flame going.